 Abstract

-The evaporation of solvent containing non-volatile solute left a solid deposit on the surface that liquid recedes from. the ring-like coffee stains left after the drying of coffee is one of the best examples.
-This deposition phenomenon is universal but is challenging to be thoroughly studied. it relates to fluid mechanics of liquid and gas, the surface tension of the phase boundary, phase change from liquid to gas, precipitation of solute.
-It plays a crucial role in different fields like self-assembly mico-structure, ink-printing, membrane formation.
-There are different approaches to manipulate deposition because of its importance, and the introduction of acoustic energy is one of the best candidates.
+The evaporation of a solvent containing a nonvolatile solute leaves a solid deposit on a surface after the liquid recedes.
+One of the best examples of this is the ring-like coffee stains left after coffee dries.
+This deposition phenomenon is universal, but it is challenging to study thoroughly, as it relates to the fluid mechanics of liquid and gas, the surface tension of the phase boundary, a phase change from a liquid to gas, and the precipitation of a solute.
+It plays a crucial role in different fields, such as a self-assembly mico-structure, ink printing, and membrane formation.
+There are different approaches to manipulating deposition because of its importance, and the introduction of acoustic energy is one of the best candidates.

-We demonstrate the application of a 20 MHz surface acoustic wave (SAW) to miti- gate and finally eliminate the deposition on the surface supporting the wave and redirect the deposition of precipitating mass onto a nearby surface.
-In our experiment, we con- fine a solution of polymethylmethacrylate (PMMA) polymer and a volatile toluene sol- vent between two substrates.
-We use the surface of the acoustic actuator and hydropho- bic coated glass, together with a ”U” shape thin polymer film to form a micro-chamber to hold the solution.
-We design and make a resin stage to fix the micro-chamber and support the power for SAW via the electrons inside the stage.
-We transfer the high- frequency current generated by the signal generator to an amplifier and provide it to the acoustic actuator to introduce SAW into the micro-chamber.
+We demonstrate the application of a 20-MHz surface acoustic wave (SAW) to mitigate and finally eliminate the deposition on a surface supporting the wave by redirecting the deposition of precipitating mass onto a nearby surface.
+In our experiment, we confine a solution of polymethylmethacrylate (PMMA) polymer and a volatile toluene solvent between two substrates.
+We use the surface of the acoustic actuator and hydrophobic coated glass, together with a U-shaped thin polymer film, and form a micro-chamber to hold the solution.
+We design and create a resin stage to fix the micro-chamber and support the power for the SAW via the electrons inside the stage.
+We transfer the high- frequency current generated by the signal generator to an amplifier and provide it to the acoustic actuator to introduce a SAW into the micro-chamber.

-In the absence of SAW, most of the polymer deposits on the underlying substrate after the evaporation.
-The application of a propagating SAW in the substrate sup- porting the acoustic wave mitigates the deposition of polymer on its surface.
+In the absence of a SAW, most of the polymer deposits on the underlying substrate after the evaporation.
+The application of a propagating SAW in the substrate supporting the acoustic wave mitigates the deposition of the polymer on its surface.
 Instead, the polymer precipitate deposits on the upper inert substrate.
-Above a certain SAW power threshold, the polymer deposits solely on the upper substrate, avoiding polymer

-deposition on the underlying surface.
+Above a certain SAW power threshold, the polymer deposits solely on the upper substrate, avoiding polymer deposition on the underlying surface.

-In order to show the result quantitatively, we employ two different methods to process the data.
-We investigate the images of the surface taken by a light microscope by calculating the polymer coverage ratio.
+In order to show our results quantitatively, we employ two different methods to process the data.
+First, we investigate the images of a surface taken by a light microscope by calculating the polymer coverage ratio.
 We transfer the original image into a binary map with the help of Otsu’s method and calculate the ratio between black and white.
-We use self-built MATLAB code for this, and this code takes images of the surface and returns the corresponding polymer coverage.
+To do so, we built a MATLAB code, which takes images of the surface and returns the corresponding polymer coverage.

-We have also managed to study the effect of SAW on polymer patterns by analyzing the data collected by the profilometer.
-We convert the data into the frequencies domain by fast Fourier transfer and fit it with the Boltzmann distribution function by the least- square method to find the most crucial pattern frequencies.
-(Most possible distance between parallel stripes) Our self-built MATLAB code does this work, and it takes a two by n matrix of microtopographic data and returns the dimensionless best-fitting parameters with the function.
+Second, we study the effect of a SAW on polymer patterns by analyzing the data collected with the profilometer.
+We convert the data into the frequency domain using a fast Fourier transfer and fit it with the Boltzmann distribution function using the least- square method to find the most crucial pattern frequencies (that is, the largest distance between parallel stripes).
+Our self-built MATLAB code does this as well: it takes a two by n matrix of microtopographic data and returns the dimensionless best-fitting parameters with the function.

 Chapter 1